Coursera Website Redesign

 Higher Expectations For Virtual Learning Pose As A Challenge

-Students have higher expectations, when it comes to online learning - meeting those expectations to support their growth can be challenging
+With student’s now expecting more from the online learning experience, meeting those expectations to support their growth can be challenging.

 Why Redesign Coursera's Website?